Shopping TVA (TV program): History

 In 1996 and 1997, TVA debuted a home shopping television program known as Télé-Achats, hosted by Louise-Josée Mondoux and Serge Laprade.

 In 1997, TVAchats Inc. was founded in partnership with the French company Home Shopping Service.

 From 1997, the TV program was known as Boutique TVA, hosted only by Louise-Josée Mondoux until 2003.

 On March 18, 2003, TVAchats Inc. became a wholly owned subsidiary of Groupe TVA.

-In 2003, the TV program was renamed STV Shopping TV, hosted by Louise-Josée Mondoux and several alternating animators until 2013.
+In 2003, the TV program was renamed La Boutique STV Shopping TV, hosted by Louise-Josée Mondoux and several alternating animators until 2013.

 In 2005, the TV program was renamed Shopping TVA.
 Shopping TVA was also known as TVA Boutiques in 2012 and 2013.

 On June 13, 2013, Groupe TVA announced the closure of TVA Boutiques for the August 30, 2013.
 At the same time, TVA had confirmed that Shopping TVA TV program would not return the following fall at its programming.